Trained Physician with a Flair for Languages

 Ever since I was a little boy, I loved the sound of foreign languages.
 I loved to watch Italian cartoons or tried to translate jokes inside the Carambar wrapper (a French candy).
 Perhaps the reason I ended up studying Medicine “en français” at the University of Geneva, where I graduated with the “Swiss Federal Diploma of Physician” in 1999.
 Shortly after graduation, I moved to the UK where I worked for 15 years as a doctor for the NHS, gaining experience in various specialities such as geriatrics, surgery, paediatrics, gynaecology, emergency medicine and general practice.

-Having left the hustle and bustle of London, I am now living part-time in Slovenia, working as a freelance translator, cycling through nature, making cheesecake and getting familiar with my first Slavic language.
+Translating healthcare reports into German was initially voluntarily for the NHS, but has gradually become my new vocation.
+Health IT is a particular interest of mine, especially the application of Clinical Data for diagnostic/therapeutic purposes.
+Having left the hustle and bustle of London, I am now living part-time in Slovenia, working as a freelance medical translator, going for long walks through nature with my Schnauzer Atlas, baking cheesecake and getting familiar with my first Slavic language.